TheOdinProject/curriculum/web_development_101/project_html_css.md

 5. Open the `README` file on your local computer and change its text to include the title of the project and a link to this project on theodinproject.com.
 6. Commit the updated `README` to your Github repository using the commands below on your command prompt:

-    ```language-ruby
+    ```language-bash
     # adds all files that are in your current directory and which you've
     # recently changed to the "staging area" (ie. they're "ready to commit")
     $ git add -A

     # commits all the "staged" files into your local repository
     $ git commit -m "update README"

     # pushes your local repository up to your remote one on Github
     $ git push origin master
     ```

 When you're building your project, you will probably end up doing several `git add` + `git commit` cycles before being ready to push it up to Github with `git push`.